JustBaneIsFine/JustBaneIsFine.github.io/README.md

 fix it ASAP..

-At the time of posting this and testing it the max time from data entry to display is about 1 minute 30 seconds..
+At the time of posting this and testing it the max time from data entry to display is about 2 minutes..
 That's with a high internet speed and about 10 pages from each website..

 - **IMPORTANT NOTE:**
 I am not sure if the websites work outside of Europe,Serbia So this may not work if you are outside this area..

 ## Contributions
 -----